 The alignment of the THR components was considered to be within normal /acceptable limits post-operatively.
 Assessment of acetabular component positioning post-operatively was very close to the commonly accepted target of 34–45° for ALO5 and 15°-25° of retroversion16 for both hips.
 The left cup was very mildly open 46.7°, and retroversion was ideal at 19.4°.
 The right cup had an ideal ALO of 42.8° and slightly more retroverted than ideal with an AR of 28.9°.
 It is a complex argument to determine the consequence of THR implant positioning and alignment on limb carriage vs hip luxation.
-Certainly luxation can occur following malalignment and neck-cup impingement, but an absolute or direct relationship has been difficult to prove.7 It is possible that implant mal-positioning could lead to altered carriage of the femur relative to the pelvis.
+Certainly, luxation can occur following malalignment and neck-cup impingement, but an absolute or direct relationship has been difficult to prove.7 It is possible that implant mal-positioning could lead to altered carriage of the femur relative to the pelvis.
 However, as femoral vs pelvic bone position is constrained by peri-articular soft tissue tension it seems unlikely that THR implant mal-position or relative mal-alignment would lead to altered carriage or position of the femur, and that this would rather be affected by peri-articular soft tissue tension and/or pain.
-Peri-articular soft tissue tension would be altered by changes in relative neck length with increases in neck length increasing soft tissue tension, and reduced or lost neck length resulting in reduced soft tissue tension.
+Peri-articular soft tissue tension would be altered by changes in relative neck length with increases in neck length increasing soft tissue tension and reduced or lost neck length resulting in reduced soft tissue tension.
 A “tight’ THR at the time of reduction typically has increased soft tissue tension and the limb may be held externally rotated in the early post-operative period.
 By contrast, this dog may have had relative loss of neck length resulting in reduced soft tissue tension and therefore possible internal rotation of the femur but no gross reduction in neck length was identified on the post-operative radiographs.

 The surgical management of LPL is primarily aimed at addressing abnormal alignment of patellar tendon/quadriceps mechanism and deepening the trochlear groove.13 However due to a paucity of data on LPL, many conclusions have been extrapolated from MPL data.24 Trochlear block recession sulcoplasty was considered the most important component of correcting the LPL in this case due to the hypoplastic lateral trochlear ridges and consequent shallow sulcus.23 In other words, the judgment of the surgeon was that LPL could be more reliably corrected by block recession sulcoplasty rather than tibial tuberosity transposition; given the shallow trochlear sulcus, the risk with tibial tuberosity transposition would be that under-correction could lead to recurrent lateral patellar luxation whereas over-correction could lead to medial patellar luxation.
 It is possible that medial tibial tuberosity transposition would have been equally effective in controlling the dog’s LPL.
 In one evaluation of post-surgical recurrent LPL, sulcoplasty was found to be the only surgical treatment that was shown to significantly reduce re-luxation.24

 In conclusion, we report a case of a dog that developed bilateral LPL immediately following staged Biomedtrix® hybrid THR.
-This is a previously unreported and apparently rare complication of canine THR surgery.
-This complication may have occurred due to the presence of predisposing factors to LPL, such as hypoplastic femoral trochlear sulcus/lateral trochlear ridge combined with internal femoral rotation, which was exacerbated by the changing biomechanical forces post-THR.
+This is a previously unreported and apparently rare complication of canine THR surgery; it may have occurred due to the presence of predisposing factors to LPL, such as hypoplastic femoral trochlear sulcus/lateral trochlear ridge combined with internal femoral rotation, which was exacerbated by the changing biomechanical forces post-THR.
 The LPL was successfully corrected by femoral trochlear block recession sulcoplasty in both cases four and ten weeks after THR surgery with complete return to full activity and excellent client reported mobility scores 33 months following the initial THR surgery.

 Funding